codedthrillers/volume1/0103theAlternative.md

 }
 ```

-Sometime, smeone, somehow, figured out that, in order to be absolutelty sure that no bug can enter the code, could use an `else` statement.
-But, as any coution developer that does not trust unit tests written by a fellow collegue, it simply added new code, instead of applying refactoring.
-The developers added this to all the if statements in the code. (as always, for consistency reasons).
+Sometime, someone, somehow, figured out that, in order to be absolutelty sure that no bug can enter the code, could use an `else` statement.
+But, as any coution developer that does not trust unit tests written by a fellow collegue, it simply added new code, and wrote it's own tests.
+He then added this to all other `if` statements.
+(Why? for consistency reasons, of course).

 The dragon roared, and roared, and roared: